 It’s not uncommon for your wedding timeline to shift a little between the time you book music and the day you actually walk down that aisle.
 We'll just need to update your contract so that we always have the correct details on file.

 We reach out to you about 6 weeks before your wedding to double-check your timeline and other services, so you needn’t worry about this at all for now!
 It’s our job to make absolutely certain we know what you need from us – and when.

 Will I need sound amplification?

-For an outdoor wedding or a hotel wedding, probably yes - but you might have booked it with us already.
+For an outdoor wedding or a hotel wedding, probably yes.

 For a church wedding, probably yes - but it's already built in at the church.

 The only ceremonies that don't need sound at all are very intimate - think 50 guests or fewer.